• Home

 The AI era has generated extraordinary wealth.
 Nvidia and Microsoft are each worth trillions.
 ChatGPT now reaches 900 million weekly users.
 By conventional measures, the revolution is working.

-A technology capable of unprecedented scientific discovery and work automation should do more than reshuffle economic winners.
-It hasn’t, largely because industry and government have failed to define what outcomes they actually want AI to deliver — or who it should serve.
+But a technology capable of unprecedented scientific discovery and work automation should do more than reshuffle economic winners.
+It hasn’t yet, largely because industry and government have not defined what outcomes they actually want AI to deliver — or who it should serve.
+But it should be a tide that can raise all boats.

 Trust Is the Missing Ingredient

 People adopted the smartphone because they could see how it would improve their lives.
-Nobody adopts a technology framed as replacing them.
+Nobody adopts a technology intended to replace them.

 Yet that’s exactly how some of AI’s loudest advocates describe it.
 The result is predictable: wariness, skepticism, and a widening gap between immense capability and actual value.

-For AI to endure — commercially and socially — people need to trust it.
+For America to remain the world’s preeminent superpower, people need to trust AI.
 That requires them to feel its benefits directly.

 Where AI Should Actually Go to Work